dgoldenberg1234/code-katas/kata06-anagrams/README.md

 - find the longest anagrams;
 - find the anagrams with the most number of words.

-Keep the code complexity down.
+Keep the big-o algo complexity down.